frame-lang/frame-docs/intermediate_frame/hsm.rst

 .. image:: images/hsm_with_parent.png

+This hierarchy can continue to any desired depth.

+Supporting the HSM architecture is one of the primary reasons the Frame runtime is event based which
+makes supporting this feature requirement straightforward.

 Event Handler Continue Terminator
 +++++++++++

-As previously mentioned, event handlers are also able to be terminated with a continue operator **:>**.
-In later articles we will discuss **Hierarchical State Machines (HSMs)** in depth.
-HSMs enable states to inherit behavior from other states and are created using the Frame *Dispatch Operator* **=>**.
-While unhandled events are automatically passed to parent states, the continue operator enables handled event to be passed to a parent state as well:
+By default and by design, unhandled events such as **b** in states **$S1** and **$S2** in the example above pass through to the parent state **$S0**.
+In some circumstances, however, it is desirable to execute behavior in both the child and the parent.
+To facilitate this capability, event handlers are also able to be terminated with a continue operator **:>**.
+After executing all statements in the child event handler, the continue operator will not return but allow the event to pass to the parent.

 .. code-block::
     :caption: Event Handler Continue Terminator

     fn main {
-        var hsm:# = #HSM_Preview()
+        var sys:# = #ContinueTerminatorDemo()
-        hsm.passMe1()
-        hsm.passMe2()
+        sys.passMe1()
+        sys.passMe2()
     }

-    #HSM_Preview
+    #ContinueTerminatorDemo

         -interface-